jyarbro/SPDevEnvReset/README.md

 ### What do I need to run this?

-I am using this on a SharePoint 2016 environment with Visual Studio 2015.
-I see absolutely no reason why this exact script should not work on other versions of those, going back at least to SP 2010.

 You will need at least PowerShell 4 as the self-elevating commands require that.
+If you comment out that line then you should be good with PowerShell 2.

+It has been tested with the following configurations:
+Visual Studio 2013 / 2015 / 2017
+SharePoint 2010 / 2013 / 2016

 ### I'm still having problems deploying!